VenkataBhaskarr/GHW-october/Django/README.md

-This directory would contain the stuff i would like to learn regarding sjum..jum..Django
+## This directory would contain the stuff i would like to learn regarding jan..jang..Django